UnderstandLingBV/Tuktu/README.md

 - Generators
 - Processors

-Generators are actors that gather data from the external environment (outside of Tuktu), for example from the filesystem, a remote location or by simply 'creating' data (think of a periodic time-tick).
+**Generators** are actors that gather data from the external environment (outside of Tuktu), for example from the filesystem, a remote location or by simply 'creating' data (think of a periodic time-tick).
 As soon as a generator has a data item that is complete, it will stream it into a series of processors.

-Processors are actors that manipulate data in one way or another.
+**Processors** are actors that manipulate data in one way or another.
 Processors can be chained together, executed in parallel with a merge-step or can copy data into multiple subsequent processors.
 This way, Tuktu creates a tree of processors that operate on a single data packet injected by a generator.

 ## Dispatcher

 The core component of Tuktu is an actor named the *Dispatcher*.
 This actor can receive specific requests that make it set up generators and their accompanying processors.
-It does so based on a configuration file.
+It does so based on a JSON configuration file.

 Requests to the Dispatcher can either be synchronous or asynchronous.
 Synchronous requests return the data in a streaming way after it has undergone all transformations by the processors.
 Asynchronous requests do not return results but have potential side-effects instead.
-Asynchronous requests are far more common and easier to deal with.
+If possible, it is always advised to use asynchronous requests.

-By default, a generator is a single actor that has processors living with it.
+By default, a generator is a single (Akka) actor that has processors living with it.
 This means that a generator and the entire pipeline of processors it reaches, live on the same node of a cluster.
 The implication is that transactional flows are trivially easy to model in Tuktu but the downside is that this can put a computational burden on the actor.
-A generator by default is created on the Tuktu-node that the Dispatcher is invoked on.
+A generator by default is created on the Tuktu-node that the Dispatcher is invoked on, but can be explicitly executed on a specific node by specifying so in the configuration file.

+This typical transactional flow can be broken by processors that need do so.
+There are numerous meta-processors in Tuktu that are specifically designed to introduce an explicit asynchronicity, execute remote computations or initiate distributed computations.

 ## Configuration Files